 Profound received Investigational Device Exemption ("IDE") from the FDA on May 19, 2016, a prerequisite to launching the Pivotal Trial (as more fully described in the Annual Information Form, dated August 9, 2016 (the "AIF")).
 Also see the AIF for a full description of the regulatory approval process under the heading "Government Regulation", which process is intended to provide evidence and reasonable assurance of safety and efficacy in order to obtain FDA clearance for marketing the Company's device.
 Based on a new predicate device cleared by the FDA in October 2015, Profound intends to pursue a 510(k) submission of the TULSA-PROTM system with the FDA as a Class II device and has engaged in pre-submission consultations with FDA officials in this regard.
 The Company intends to demonstrate appropriate clinical data through the Pivotal Trial (which is currently designed to involve approximately 110 patients from approximately 10-15 clinical sites in total).
-These clinical sites will be located in the United States, Canada and Europe).
-Profound expects the Pivotal Trial to commence in Q3 2016.
+These clinical sites are located in the United States, Canada and Europe).
+Profound started the Pivotal Trial on September 22, 2016 with the first patient treated at Vanderbilt University Medical Center.